influxdata/telegraf/docs/CONFIGURATION.md

   the name of the input).

 - **ignore_init_error**:
-  Together with agent.ignore_error_inputs it forms a configuration:
+  Overrides the `ignore_error_inputs` setting of the [agent][Agent] for the plugin.
-  If (ignore_init_error || agent.ignore_error_inputs) is true, discard the input plugin that produce the error during initialization.
-Otherwise, the program will exit when the input plugin has an error occurred during the initialization.
+  If set to true, discard the error during initialization.
+Otherwise, the program will exit when the plugin has an error occurred during the initialization.
-  Default: false

 - **name_prefix**: Specifies a prefix to attach to the measurement name.